mumoshu/okra/README.md

 `Okra` is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) and a set of [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which provide advanced multi-cluster appilcation rollout capabilities, such as canary deployment of clusters.

-`Okra` manages **cells** for you.
-A cell can be compared to a few things.

-A cell is like a Kubernetes pod of containers.
-It's an isolated set of containers, where each container usually runs a single application, and you can have two or more pods for availability and scalability.
-Similarly, a cell is a set of Kubernetes clusters, where each cluster runs your application and you can have two or more clusters behind a loadbalancer for horizontal scalability beyond the limit of a single cluster.

-A cell is like a storage array but for Kubernetes clusters.
-You hot-swap a disk in a storage array while running.
-Similarly, with `okra` you hot-swap a cluster in a cell while keeping your application up and running.

-## Goals

 `okra` eases managing ephemeral Kubernetes clusters.

 If you've been using ephemeral Kubernetes clusters and employed blue-green or canary deployments for zero-downtime cluster updates, you might have suffered from a lot of manual steps required. `okra` is intended to automate all those steps.